Dr Sarah Alexander(1)

 Back in August 2014 the Education Review Office informed Angels Childcare that it did not have sufficient play equipment suitable for children.
 Could the ERO have acted at this time, before the child’s death, and done more in regard to identifying equipment that was not suitable or not safe?
 Worksafe confiscated the plastic slide following the 4 ½ year-olds death.
 Angels is now installing a new $40,000 playground, the owner says, but why have improvements been such a long time in coming?

-What good are regulations and health and safety requirements in early childhood education if not adhered to?
+What good are health and safety requirements if not adhered to?

 Shouldn’t potential strangulating apparatus be inaccessible to children and not present near slides and climbing frames, etc.?
 If available, then shouldn’t it be standard practice that an adult actively supervises and guides children’s use of these?